Initial Child Protection Conferences

 The urgency of the situation, however, may dictate that the timescale is shorter.

 In the time between the conclusion of the Section 47 Enquiry and the Initial Child Protection Conference, an interim plan must be agreed with clear roles and responsibilities, based on the outcome of the Section 47 Enquiry, in order to ensure that the child is protected until the Conference is held.
-This plan should be included in the Social Worker’s report to the Initial Child Protection Conference and form the outline of any resulting Child Protection Plan.
+This plan should be included in the Lead Practitioner’s report to the Initial Child Protection Conference and form the outline of any resulting Child Protection Plan.

 In exceptional circumstances where there is a delay, the reasons for the delay must be agreed by the Children’s Social Care Manager and the Conference Chair and clearly recorded by all.